 Sophie Danish

-Based in the New York office, Sophie serves a range of clients across the country through economic development strategy, market analysis, and stakeholder and community engagement.
+Based in the New York office, Sophie serves a range of clients across the country through economic development strategy, market analysis, program design, and stakeholder and community engagement.

 Prior to joining HR&A, Sophie served as the Regional Mobility and Infrastructure Intern at the Greater Washington Partnership.
 There, she researched best practices in equitable transit-oriented development for bus rapid transit in Richmond, Virginia, assessed Washington-area employers’ return-to-work plans, and supported advocacy for a D.C. bus network transformation.